kaloan/Artificial-Intelligence/README.md

 NaiveBayesClassifier code is a bit obtuse.
 Maybe there is a better way to preprocess the data?

+Decision Tree is far from finished.

 # Sidenotes
 Graphic representation of the k-means result is given in a Mathematica notebook file.
 Change the directory variable to correspond with the location of the compiled c++ k-means executable.
+The main files may include commented tests.